 The firm’s commitment to societal issues goes under the term – Mannheimer Swartling in the Community.
-We, as the largest law firm in the Nordic region have a responsibility and an opportunity to influence and promote important topics, which are not only important for our clients and ourselves, but also for the community in general.
+With our size and our role as a legal adviser comes a responsibility and an opportunity to influence and promote matters that are important, not only for our clients and ourselves, but also for the community at large.

 An integral part of Mannheimer Swartling in the Community is the firm’s strategic Pro-bono initiatives, where we cooperate with a number of our business partners.
 We want to contribute to the community, locally as well as globally.
 We do that by contributing with our knowledge and commitment in accordance with the Global Compact’s ten principles within the fields of human rights, working conditions, environment and anti-corruption.
 We are proud to be partner to a number of organisations and projects, where we contribute as well as receive knowledge, experience and engagement in return.